concourse/rfcs/037-prototypes/proposal.md

 // InfoRequest is the payload written to stdin for the `./info` script. type InfoRequest struct {
-  // The properties specifying the object to act on.
+  // The object to act on.
   Object Object `json:"object"`

   // Configuration for handling TLS.